< Go to Climbing Ropes (Dynamic)

 Cons: Ends wore out quickly, only comes in 60m, heavy

 Even though the end of the rope wore out quickly, the overall performance of the Maxim Equinox was still excellent.
 For the price, the rope can't be beat.
 If you are on a budget, or are buying a rope for the first time, this is a great option for you.
-If you want to spend just a little more money on something that is more durable, check out the Bluewater Pulse.
-If you have an unlimited budget, try out the Maxim Glider for its smooth feed and handling.
+If you want to spend just a little more money on something that is more durable, check out the BlueWater Pulse.
 If you need a lighter rope for alpine climbs or hard sport sends, check out the Mammut Revelation or the Sterling Fusion Nano.

 This rope is rated to hold more UIAA falls than many other ropes of the same diameter.
 The Equinox holds up to 9, while other 10.2mm ropes such as the Bluewater Eliminator, tend to hold 8.
-Though you would probably retire a rope after one fall of that force, this spec shows that the Equinox is really strong in comparison to other ropes.
+Though you would retire a rope after one fall of that force, this spec shows that the Equinox is strong in comparison to other ropes.
 However, the impact force rating of 9.8 kN is quite high, meaning that the catch is not nearly as soft as on a low impact force rope, such as the BlueWater Lightning Pro.

-At first this rope had a smooth and slippery feel thanks to the dry coating, which also helped to keep the rope cleaner and newer longer.
-It feeds and locks well in all belay devices from gri-gris, to reversos, to atcs.
+At first, this rope has a smooth and slippery feel thanks to the dry coating, which also helps to keep the rope cleaner and newer longer.
+It feeds and locks well in all belay devices from Gri-Gris, to Reversos, to ATCs.

-I had only used this rope for a few days, a couple days sport cragging and a couple days on multi-pitch climbs, and I noticed that the core was sliding out of the sheath a little on one of the ends.
-This is a relatively common occurrence for ropes after a lot of use, and it can be fixed quickly with a hot knife trim, but this happened very quickly, which was disappointing.
-None of the other ropes in this review showed such obvious signs of wear so quickly.
+We had only tested this rope for a few days, a couple days sport cragging and a couple days on multi-pitch climbs, when we noticed that the core was sliding out of the sheath a little on one of the ends.
+This is a relatively common occurrence for ropes after a lot of use, and it can be fixed quickly with a hot knife trim, but this happened very quickly which was disappointing.
+This seems to be a common occurrence with Maxim ropes, since we noticed the same problem with the Maxim Pinnacle.

-This rope is thicker, which makes it good for just about anything, from aiding to sport climbing.
-Except for longer routes or hard red-points where weight is a big concern, I would go for something lighter like the Petzl Fuse or Mammut Revelation.
+This rope is thicker, which makes it good for projecting, aiding, and top-roping.
+On longer routes or hard red-points where weight is a big concern, we suggest something lighter like the Petzl Fuse, Metolius Tendon, or Mammut Revelation.

 — McKenzie Long